 A brute force attack simply tries every possible combination until it finds the password.
 No password is safe from this attack forever.
 But it is not used very often because it takes so long to crack a password.
 Most likely in the time it takes to crack, the password would have changed.

-Your best defence against this attack is the length of the password and changing your password ones in a while.
+Your best defense against this attack is the length of the password and changing your password ones in a while.
 Having a password of at least 8 characters long could take today’s computers years to crack.
 But keep in mind computers get faster every year.
 So going for more characters would always be better.

 Here is a fun little brute-force attack calculator that gives you an idea of the time it would take.